-In Poland, the number of public kindergartens is currently insufficient to meet the 2014 reform and without increased supply the gap between rural/urban participation may increase further disadvantaging rural children Linked to this lack, the falling employment of young mothers or grandmothers encourages families to keep children at home.
+In Poland, the number of public kindergartens is currently insufficient to meet the 2014 reform; without increased supply the gap between rural/urban participation may increase further, disadvantaging children in rural areas.
+Linked to this challenge is the falling employment of young mothers or grandmothers which encourages families to keep children at home.
 Regarding school, the gap between those who can afford private remedial tutoring and those who cannot increases impeding later equitable access to post-secondary education.
 In addition, a continued lack of vocational guidance leads to poor choices by pupils.
-With respect to tertiary education, there are some change concerning popularities of studies or fields of graduations that are connected to potential employments in Poland: the continued high unemployment among graduates leads to social devaluation of higher education, bureaucracy in the form of the upcoming required detailed syllabi for each teacher and subject leads to stagnation in the face of changing technologies, methods, etc., and low employment in technology and intense applied knowledge sectors (EU Regional Competitiveness Index 3.2% 2007) leads to low demand for higher education in these fields.
+With respect to tertiary education, there are some changes concerning the popularity of programmes of studies or fields that are connected to potentially good employment prospects in Poland: the continued high unemployment among graduates leads to social devaluation of higher education; changing technologies, methods, etc., low employment in technology and intense applied-knowledge sectors (EU Regional Competitiveness Index 3.2%, 2007) leads to low demand for higher education in these fields.

-In Spain, a lack of coordination among the institutions both at national, regional at local level was reported which should design specific programs for LLL (more partnership work and collaboration is needed and the coherence and comprehensiveness of a national LLL strategy.).
-In Europe the qualification of the production system is based on a 48.9% average qualification, while in Spain is dominated by low qualifications (42.4%), with a clear deficit of medium-skilled to the needs in 2020 (more key competences are needed to be achieved).
-The human capital in Spain has been insufficient to reach the convergence with the EU.
-The fact that almost 40% of the young people aged 20 to 24 only have either primary or the lower level of secondary education (23.4 in the EU15), and the low level of vocational education puts difficulties for any kind of Lifelong Learning policy.
-In addition, changes in the labor market at a global level set higher levels of medium and high qualifications requirements.
-Regarding school, the role of Spanish teachers and students must be transformed: promotion of new teaching strategies, methodologies and teaching activities focused on Learning (a new educational paradigm is faced).
+In Spain, lack of coordination between LLL institutions at national, regional and at local level was reported on the design of specific LLL programs (more partnership work and collaboration is needed and emphasis in the coherence and comprehensiveness of a national LLL strategy).
+In Europe the qualification of the production system is based on a 48.9% average qualification, while in Spain is dominated by low qualifications (42.4%), with a clear deficit of medium-skilled to the skills needs forecasted for 2020 (more key competences are needed to be achieved).
+The human capital in Spain has been insufficient to reach convergence with the EU.
+The fact that almost 40% of the young people aged 20 to 24 only have either primary or lower level of secondary education qualifications (23.4 in the EU15), and the low level of vocational education creates huge challenges to any kind of Lifelong Learning policy.
+In addition, changes in the labour market at a global scale demand higher levels of medium and high level education qualifications.
+Regarding school, the role of Spanish teachers and students must be transformed: promotion of new teaching strategies, methodologies and teaching activities focused on learning performance (a new educational paradigm).

-In Slovakia, a shortage of qualified workforce for specific job positions/sectors (IT, technical fields, R&D, etc.) could be perceived.
-In the tertiary education section, the outflow of educated/qualified people abroad - brain drain of talented students with higher degrees who often decide to establish their careers abroad are assumed for the future because they do not see opportunities in their homeland.
+In Slovakia, a shortage of qualified workforce for specific job positions/sectors (IT, technical fields, R&D, etc.) is identified.
+In the tertiary education section, an outflow of educated/qualified people abroad - brain drain of talented students with higher degrees who often decide to establish their careers abroad- is to be expected because they do not see opportunities in their homeland.
 In addition, the introduction of tuition fees at universities might change equal access to education especially when the salaries in Slovakia are among the lowest in EU (and OECD) countries.